-From June 2013, if you have been a victim of crime and a decision has been taken by the Crown Prosecution Service not to prosecute or to terminate proceedings, you have a right to request a review of that decision.
+If you have been a victim of crime and a decision has been taken by the Crown Prosecution Service (CPS) not to prosecute or terminate proceedings, you have a right to request a review of that decision.

 To get a prompt review, you will need to submit your request within ten working days from the date the decision is communicated.